MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sql/read-about-the-biztalk-adapter-for-sql-server-adapter-binding-properties.md

 ---
-description: "Learn more about: Read about the BizTalk Adapter for SQL Server adapter binding properties"
+description: Learn more about: Read about the BizTalk Adapter for SQL Server adapter binding properties
-title: "Read about the BizTalk Adapter for SQL Server adapter binding properties | Microsoft Docs" ms.custom: "" ms.date: "01/18/2019" ms.prod: "biztalk-server" ms.reviewer: ""
+title: BizTalk Adapter for SQL Server adapter binding properties | Microsoft Docs ms.custom: "" ms.date: 01/18/2019
+ms.prod: biztalk-server
+ms.reviewer: ""

 ms.suite: ""
 ms.tgt_pltfrm: ""
-ms.topic: "article"
+ms.topic: article
 ms.assetid: 4606f583-da74-4a26-95cb-88915ecafe37
 caps.latest.revision: 43
-author: "MandiOhlinger"
+author: MandiOhlinger
-ms.author: "mandia"
+ms.author: mandia
-manager: "anneta"
+manager: anneta
 ---
 # Read about the BizTalk Adapter for SQL Server adapter binding properties
 The [!INCLUDE[adaptersql](../../includes/adaptersql-md.md)] surfaces several binding properties.
 By setting these properties, you can control some of the adapter's behavior.
 This section describes the binding properties exposed by the [!INCLUDE[adaptersqlshort](../../includes/adaptersqlshort-md.md)].
 It also shows how you can access them by using .NET programming or by setting properties on a [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] physical port binding.